-16.14.430 Section A5.106.5.3 Electric Vehicle (EV) Charging for Non-Residential Structures.
+16.14.400 Section A5.106.5.3 Electric Vehicle (EV) Charging for New Construction.

-Section A5.106.5.3 of the California Green Building Standards Code is adopted as a mandatory measure and amended to read:
+Section A5.106.5.3 - A5.106.5.3.4 of the California Green Building Standards Code are deleted in its entirety, adopted as mandatory measures and is amended to read:

-A5.106.5.3 Electric Vehicle (EV) Charging for Non-Residential Structures.
+A5.106.5.3 Electric vehicle (EV) charging for nonresidential structures.
 New non-residential structures shall comply with the following requirements for electric vehicle supply equipment (EVSE).
 All parking space calculations under this section shall be rounded up to the next full space.
 The requirements stated in this section are in addition to those contained in Section 5.106.5.3 of the California Green Building Standards Code.
 In the event of a conflict between this section and Section 5.106.5.3, the more robust EV Charging requirements shall prevail.

-A5.106.5.3.5 Non-Residential Structures Other than Hotels.
-The following standards apply to newly constructed non-residential structures other than hotels.
+A5.106.5.3.5 Nonresidential structures other than hotels.
+The following standards apply to newly constructed nonresidential structures other than hotels.